skip to main content

 Option 2: Buy/Build/Lease

-Reassignment requests based on contracts to buy, build, or lease a home in a different school attendance area are accepted and processed after July 1st.
+Reassignment requests based on contracts to build, buy or lease a home in a different school attendance area are accepted and processed after July 1st.

 Families are able to enroll in a new school attendance area if they will be moving into a new home within 90 calendar days from the first day of attendance (e.g., first day of school).
 If the student is not in the projected home within 90 calendar days of the student’s attendance, an extension may be granted and/or tuition may be assessed.
 (Only nonresident students are required to pay tuition under this circumstance).

-For the 2023-2024 school year, the first day of attendance is scheduled to be 8/28/23 and 90 calendar days later will be 11/26/23.
+For the 2024-2025 school year, the first day of attendance is scheduled to be August 26, 2024 and 90 calendar days later will be November 24, 2024.
+Regardless of building delays, the student must be living in the new home by November 24, 2024 (or 90 calendar days from their first day of attendance).

 Required documentation: